 Castles, commons and pop culture: Ludlow has it all.

 Climb Shropshire’s ‘mountain’ with this fantastic walking route.

-This oft-overlooked country has plenty of attractions to inspire all ages.
+This oft-overlooked county has plenty of attractions to inspire all ages.